-Whether you are wearing orthodontic retainers during treatment or after your braces or Invisalign are completed at Alizadeh and Schreiner Orthodontics, over time… your retainers or aligners can discolor and look gross.
+Whether you are wearing orthodontic retainers during treatment or after your braces or Invisalign are completed at Alizadeh & Schreiner Orthodontics, over time… your retainers or aligners can discolor and look gross.
 You brush and floss daily, so adding cleaning your retainers to your daily routine is just another step to maintaining good oral hygiene habits.

-- Dedicated Retainer Toothbrush – Since you will be cleaning off stuck-on food and plaque from your retainer, you don’t want to share these bacteria on your teeth, gums, or tongue by using the same toothbrush.
+- Dedicated retainer toothbrush – Since you will be cleaning off stuck-on food and plaque from your retainer, you don’t want to share these bacteria on your teeth, gums, or tongue by using the same toothbrush.
 Simple solution – Keep one of your old toothbrushes as a dedicated retainer toothbrush.

 - Never bleach to disinfect – Bleach can warp and change the color of the plastic and is difficult to remove the odor and taste from the appliance.

-- Protect Your Retainer With a Towel – It’s easy to drop a retainer on the floor or into a sink.
+- Protect your retainer with a towel – It’s easy to drop a retainer on the floor or into a sink.
 Adding a towel under your retainer will make it more difficult for it to slip off the counter; chip and break.
 Retainers are expensive to replace.
 Laying down a towel is added protection to avoid replacement costs.

-Brushing alone is not enough over time to keep your retainers | aligners looking like new.
-Once and a while, they can use a little pick me up.
+Brushing alone is not enough over time to keep your retainers or aligners looking like new.
+Once and a while, they can use a little pick-me-up.

-- Hydrogen Peroxide – bubbles away stain
+- Hydrogen peroxide – bubbles away the stain

 Directions: In a warm bowl of water, use half water, half hydrogen peroxide, 2 TBSP of baking soda and a toothbrush.
 It will take many minutes to hours to brighten and clean depending upon the severity.
 Soak them overnight or all day if they are extra dirty.

-- Distilled White Vinegar (5% Acidity)
+- Distilled white vinegar (5% Acidity)

-Soak your retainers | Aligners in a 50/50 solution of warm water and vinegar before brushing, up to 30 minutes to be on the safe side.
+Soak your retainers or aligners in a 50/50 solution of warm water and vinegar before brushing, for up to 30 minutes to be on the safe side.
 It may take a few times to remove the saliva minerals that accumulate in the plastic to get them clean again.
-To remove the taste of vinegar, rinse well and soak a few minutes in mouthwash.
+To remove the taste of vinegar, rinse well and soak for a few minutes in mouthwash.